jsabater/genesisng/README.md

 model:

 * **login:** represents a user that can log into the system.
-* guest: represents a guest that makes a reservation and fatures an enumerate type `Gender`, a hybrid property and a number of GIN indexes.
+* **guest:** represents a guest that makes a reservation and features an enumerate type `Gender`, a hybrid property and a number of GIN indexes.
 * **room:** represents a room in the system and features the use of the `Hashids` library to generate a unique, public code for each room, two hybrid properties and a check constraint.